James A. Anderson (cognitive scientist): Business

 Anderson's work has spawned numerous companies.
 Most notably, Anderson was one of the founders of Simpli, which is now owned by ValueClick.
 Anderson, along with Andrew Duchon, Jeff Stibel, Steve P. Reiss, George A. Miller, Paul Allopenna, John Santini, Carl Dunham, and a number of other Brown University colleagues, created a search engine based on the work of Miller's WordNet and Anderson's neural networks.
+James A. Anderson and his research group at Brown University developed neural network models designed to explain human thinking processes such as memory, perception, and decision making.
+According to Anderson, he studies “brain-like computation and neural networks,” which simplify how real brains work.
 The science was applied broadly to numerous technology and business applications, most notably Internet search and advertising.
 Anderson's neural networks were used to spread across a WordNet knowledgebase and disambiguate ambiguous search terms.
 As an example, the neural networks would take user input, such as a search keyword (Java), disambiguate the term (Java, in the sense of Coffee) and then expand the search term to create a more complete weighted search function (i.e., Java, coffee, Joe, starbucks).
+He and his colleagues later applied these models to real-world problems, including radar signal categorization and word-sense disambiguation.
+These projects represented some of the first efforts to connect cognitive science research with engineering applications.

+Beyond his company, Anderson’s books and research papers also influenced how engineers and data scientists used neural networks.
+His textbook **Introduction to Neural Networks** (MIT Press, 1995) helped make these methods more accessible to people outside academic psychology.
+His work has also been widely read and cited by other researchers, which shows an ongoing influence in areas such as search engine, AI systems, and cognitive computing tools.